xpodev/JSGE/README.md

 An open source web game engine

 # Contributing
-The porject is still under contruction, we're always happy to add new members to this project.
+The project is still under contruction, we're always happy to add new members to this project.